awsdocs/aws-organizations-docs/doc_source/services-that-can-integrate-backup.md

 You can enable trusted access using either the AWS Backup console or the AWS Organizations console\.

 **Important**
+We strongly recommend that whenever possible, you use the AWS Backup console or tools to enable integration with Organizations\.
+This lets AWS Backup perform any configuration that it requires, such as creating resources needed by the service\.
+Proceed with these steps only if you can’t enable integration using the tools provided by AWS Backup\.For more information, see [this note](orgs_integrate_services.md#important-note-about-integration)\.
-We strongly recommend that you enable trusted access by using the AWS Backup console\.
-This enables AWS Backup to perform required setup tasks\.
+If you enable trusted access by using the AWS Backup console or tools then you don’t need to complete these steps\.

 To enabled trusted access using AWS Backup, see [Enabling Backup in Multiple AWS Accounts](https://docs.aws.amazon.com/aws-backup/latest/devguide/manage-cross-account.html#enable-xaccount-management) in the *AWS Backup Developer Guide*\.

-On the Organizations side, you can enable trusted access by using either the AWS Organizations console, by running a AWS CLI command, or by calling an API operation in one of the AWS SDKs\.
+You can enable trusted access by using either the AWS Organizations console, by running a AWS CLI command, or by calling an API operation in one of the AWS SDKs\.

-**Important**
-We strongly recommend that where possible, you use the AWS Backup console or tools to enable integration with Organizations so that AWS Backup can perform any configuration that it requires\.
-Proceed with these steps only if you can’t enable integration using the tools provided by AWS Backup\.
-If you enable trusted access by using the tools provided by AWS Backup then you don’t need to complete these steps\.

 ------
 #### [ Old console ]

-**To enable trusted service access**
+**To enable trusted service access using the Organizations console**

 1. Sign in to the [AWS Organizations console](https://console.aws.amazon.com/organizations)\.
 You must sign in as an IAM user, assume an IAM role, or sign in as the root user \([not recommended](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#lock-away-credentials)\) in the organization’s management account\.